jay0x5/Aveon/README.md

   ### Step5: Check results
   A premade script has been provided to check your documents created, you may modify and run query.js file to achieve that.

-  ### Instructions to test seperate modules for the npm package coming soon!!
+  ### NOTE: Instructions to test seperate modules for the npm package coming soon!!

 # Future Goals for the Project